3MFConsortium/spec_securecontent/3MF Secure Content.md

 - Information on how the content is encrypted: the Data Encryption Method, and other information relevant to enable content decryption.
 For the only currently supported Data Encryption Method, the additional information is the initialization vector (IV) and tag required for decryption in the AES256 GCM Method.

 - One DEK encrypted using a KEKs, with the corresponding information about the Key Encryption Method used, for each one of the consumers authorized to access confidential content.

-Currently it is supported only one Key Encryption Method: RSA2048 OAEP.
+A consumer supporting the 3MF Secure Content Extension MUST support, at a minimum, the RSA2048 OAEP Key Encryption Algorithm.

 ##### Figure 1–1.
 A typical 3MF Secure Content Document with multiple encrypted model streams
 ![OPC organization](images/1.1.opc_organization.png)